About the tour

 - Hotel stay in Kathmandu after the 5 nights planned by the program.

-- Nepal entry visa (can be obtained at the airport upon arrival)
+- Nepal entry visa (can be obtained at the airport upon arrive)

 - Personal climbing gear